 VIP rooms in Las Vegas strip clubs are expensive.
 Some are worth every penny.
 Some are rip-offs.
 Some of the less expensive options are among the best rooms in town for privacy, comfort and dancer selection.
 And some of the most expensive are duds.

 Few visitors to Vegas strip clubs, including those who visit regularly, realize how greatly the VIP room prices differ from one club to another.
-That’s because, while the price quote for the time in the room is generally in the same ballpark at every club, there are huge differences in the clubs’ VIP bar tab requirements.

 In this survey, I’m going to cover all of the VIP options at the major Las Vegas strip clubs and even a few of the lesser known locals’ strip clubs.
 I’ll describe the rooms, the amount of comfort and privacy they offer, and give you charts of the full costs of the rooms to make it easy for you to comparison shop for the best experience and the best deal.

 I’ll also tell you when and how you can negotiate for a better price.
 Read on for a discussion of the different types of VIP (group VIP vs. private room) or skip straight to the comparison charts.

 The VIP Room Privacy Factor